-- 1. "Plas Dwr Uchaf" is a 144-hectare site on which is proposed a residential-led mixed use development. - 2.
+- 1. "Plas Dwr Uchaf" is a 144-hectare greenfield site on which is proposed a residential-led mixed use development. - 2.
+We agree with the assessment that this site should NOT be included in the Deposit Plan. - 3.
+Our primary observation on the site is that it does not conform to the Deposit Plan's Strategic Policy SP17 as it is situated outside the settlement boundary and within an area designated as "countryside to be protected and enhanced". - 4.
 There is no need for the allocation of this site or any other for housing as reserve sites.
-The Council's RLDP Option B is amongst the highest of the growth strategies that the Council has considered.
-Table 2 (page 24 of Edge Analytics Demographics study October 2021 Technical Report: LDP Consultation Supporting Documents) indicates that there are three scenarios (High, Principal and Low) based upon the Welsh Government's 2018 population projections.
-The Principal scenario would lead to a growth of population of 17,194 and an average annual number of new dwellings of 898.
-Population growth in the strategy selected by Cardiff Council ("Option B") is more than double the Welsh Government Principal forecast, yet there is no rationale to justify this. - 3.
-Paragraph 5.34 of the Development Plans Manual (2020) states that "in terms of considering the level of housing provision for a plan, the most up-to-date suite of Welsh Government Population and Household Projections are a fundamental part of the evidence base."
-Guidance states that Cardiff Council should have used the Welsh Government 2018 projections as the starting point for setting levels of growth in the RLDP.
-Any departure from these figures should be fully justified by demonstrable evidence.
-The Preferred Strategy, however, fails to provide any such demonstrable evidence. - 4.
-Our primary observation on the site is that it does not conform to the Preferred Strategy as it is situated within an area designated as "countryside to be protected and enhanced". - 5.
+The Deposit Plan shows that over 1,500 houses planned for the Plas Dwr Strategic Site will not be completed by the end of Plan period in 2036.
+Therefore, if further land is needed, this land already allocated at Plas Dwr should be given priority. - 5.
 Site 23 is crossed by a number of public footpaths and is used as a piece of informal open space by local residents.
-It provides an important piece of countryside which, as the Preferred Strategy acknowledges (paragraph 10.93) is a "valuable and finite resource which is under pressure from all kinds of development due to its proximity to the urban area....
+It provides an important piece of countryside which, as the Preferred Strategy acknowledges (paragraph 10.93) is a valuable and finite resource which is under pressure from all kinds of development due to its proximity to the urban area....
 Cardiff's countryside is particularly vulnerable to the cumulative impact of new developments that may harm its character and appearance." - 6.
 We strongly object to the further destruction of North West Cardiff's green spaces.
 Huge areas have already been destroyed with the construction of Plas Dwr and other strategic sites near to Creigiau, despite Cardiff's "stronger, fairer, greener" policy and the "One Planet Cardiff" policy. - 7.
 The site contains an important Site of Special Scientific Interest (SSSI) at Ty Du Moor.
 This SSSI is one of the best remaining examples of marshy grassland in the Cardiff area, consisting of a series of wet low-lying fields alongside the Nant Dowlais brook.
 Marshy grassland is now a rare habitat in Britain, and we have a special responsibility for its conservation.
 The marshy grassland contains a wide variety of marshland plants including many rare species.
-Also of special interest is the significant population of rare broadleafed cotton grass, which is declining throughout Britain due to the loss of suitable marshy grassland habitat.
+Also of special interest is the significant population of rare broad-leafed cotton grass, which is declining throughout Britain due to the loss of suitable marshy grassland habitat. - 8.
+Moreover, there are also many Sites of Importance for Nature Conservation (SINC) situated in Site 23, including important marshland and wet meadows, and ancient woodlands.
+These include SINCs at Nant Rhydlafar (120), Nant Dowlais (112), Coed Y Glyn (38), the former Llantrisant Branch Line (67) and Ty Du Marsh (171).
+At present Nant Rhydlafar and Nant Dowlais streams are a clean water supply for the SSSI.
+Protected species in and around this area include Horseshoe Bats, Barn owls and Great Crested Newts.
+Development within 500 metres of the breeding site of Great Crested Newts would be very harmful to this species which is protected under UK Legislation. - 9.
+It is inconceivable that the SSSI at Ty Du Moor could simply be ring-fenced within a housing development as it is an area of low-lying wetland, fed by surrounding streams, existing within an established ecosystem that extends beyond the strict boundaries of the SSSI.